68 Sights in Brno, Czechia (with Map and Images)

 Dům pánů z KunštátuUser:Sveter (Please credit as "Petr Šmerkl, Wikipedia" in case you use this outside WMF projects.) / CC BY-SA 3.0

 The House of the Lords of Kunštát is a Renaissance palace in the historical centre of Brno, cadastral area of the City of Brno, Dominikánská Street No. 9.
-It is registered on the list of cultural monuments of the Czech Republic and is currently used by the Brno House of Arts for exhibition purposes.
+It is listed as a cultural monument of the Czech Republic and is currently used by the Brno House of Arts for exhibition purposes.
 It is probably the most important monument in the complex of the so-called Velký Špalíček.

 Wikipedia: Dům pánů z Kunštátu (CS)